Justification of Red List category

 This species is classified as Endangered, despite its large range, because it has a very small population that is considered to be in decline.
 This and its virtual disappearance from agricultural lowlands make it highly reliant on protected areas in its core breeding range.

-The total population is estimated at <1,000 individuals in South Africa, Lesotho and Swaziland (Taylor 2015) with only c.10 mature individuals outside this region (Taylor 2015; <50 individuals of all ages in Namibia [Simmons 2015]).
+The total population is estimated at <1,000 individuals in South Africa, Lesotho and Eswatini (Taylor 2015) with only c.10 mature individuals outside this region (Taylor 2015; <50 individuals of all ages in Namibia [Simmons 2015]).
 This would equate to approximately 670 mature individuals, placed here in the range 251-999 mature individuals.
+Based on its distribution, it is thought to form 2 subpopulations, with the largest subpopulation holding the majority of individuals.

-The population is thought to have undergone a major decline of 85% in the past 100 years (17% in 20 years) due to the loss of parts of its habitat (in its core habitat it is believed to have declined by as much as 50%) (Taylor 2015), and declines are suspected to continue into the future (Taylor 2015).
+The population is thought to have undergone a major decline of 85% in the past 100 years (17% in 20 years) due to the loss of parts of its habitat (in its core habitat it is believed to have declined by as much as 50%) (Taylor 2015).
+Analysis by Cervantes Peralta et al. (in prep 2020) suggests that population trajectories are dependent on adult survival, which is estimated to be 0.69.
+The analysis also estimates that populations are declining at a rate of just over 2% per annum, equating to a three-generation decline rate of c.30%.
+The overall rate of decline has therefore been placed here in the 30-49% band.
+Based on the population trajectory, it is thought that this rate will continue into the future.

 Circus maurus is restricted to southern Africa, where it is concentrated in the Western Cape (its core range), and occurs in the Eastern Cape, the Northern Cape and Free State (where it is irruptive in both areas), in South Africa (R.E.
 Simmons in litt.
 2004), and is also found in Lesotho (non-breeding birds) (R.E.
 Simmons, O. Curtis and A. Jenkins in litt.
 2004), with a tiny isolated population in northern Namibia (less than 50 birds including about five pairs [Simmons 2015]).
-It is considered a vagrant in Botswana and Swaziland, where non-breeding birds occasionally occur (Hancock 2008).
+It is considered a vagrant in Botswana and Eswatini, where non-breeding birds occasionally occur (Hancock 2008).
 An unknown proportion migrates between South Africa and Namibia (Simmons 2005).
-It is widespread and can be locally common within its breeding range (Thiollay 1994), with high concentrations of breeding pairs (up to 10 pairs/0.7 km2) at suitable sites (R.E.
-Simmons, O. Curtis and A. Jenkins in litt.
-2004), such as West Coast National Park in South Africa (Thiollay 1994, Harrison et al. 1997).
-The population may have undergone a decline of up to 85% over the past century (17% decline in last 20 years), and in the Western Cape it may have declined by at least 50% (Taylor 2015), with predicted future declines of >20% in the next 15 years (Taylor 2015).
-The population is thought to have experienced an additional decline due to the loss of some patches of renosterveld vegetation in Overberg (R.E.
-Simmons in litt.
-2007).
-Future declines may occur in reaction to a predicted decrease in rainfall in the western parts of its range (R.E.
-Simmons in litt.
-2007).

 It is a species of cool, dry-country, frequenting coastal and montane fynbos (Curtis et al. 2004, R.E.
 Simmons, O. Curtis and A. Jenkins in litt.
 2004), highland grasslands, Karoo subdesert scrub, open plains with low shrubs and croplands.
 It often breeds close to coastal and upland marshes with tall shrubs or reeds, occurring in dry steppe and grassland areas further north in the non-breeding season (Brown et al. 1982, Thiollay 1994, R.E.
 Simmons, O. Curtis and A. Jenkins in litt.
 2004).
 In the Western Cape of South Africa it is most abundant in coastal and montane fynbos (Curtis et al. 2004), whilst in Namibia it favours coastal river floodplains (S. Braine and J. Paterson per Simmons 2005).
 It prefers open ground with low vegetation for hunting, where it feeds on a diet comprising mainly of small mammals, especially Otomys and Rhabdomys species (R.E.
 Simmons, O. Curtis and A. Jenkins in litt.
 2004).
 Whilst mammals make up the vast majority of prey taken at coastal sites (and this remains consistent throughout the breeding season [García-Heras et al. 2017]), birds make up a slightly greater proportion than mammals in the diet of pairs nesting in montane habitats (Curtis et al. 2004), although individuals breeding at inland sites start the breeding season with a similar diet to those at coastal sites and as the season progresses their diet shifts to fewer mammals and more birds and reptiles (García-Heras et al. 2017).
 Local fluctuations in breeding numbers may be related to population cycles in its prey base, such as mice whose numbers fluctuate with rainfall, especially in the more arid regions (Thiollay 1994, R.E.
 Simmons in litt.
 2007, see also García-Heras et al. 2016, 2017).
 Damp sites, near vleis, marshes or streams, are preferred for breeding (Brown et al. 1982), while south-facing slopes are preferred in montane areas (R.E.
 Simmons in litt.
 2007).
 Nests are built on the ground and usually hold three to five eggs (Brown et al. 1982, Curtis et al. 2004, R.E.
 Simmons, O. Curtis and A. Jenkins in litt.
 2004).
 In south-western South Africa, egg-laying takes place in June-November, with peaks in July and September (Curtis et al. 2004).
 After breeding, females appear to migrate to higher elevations, while the males stay closer to the breeding grounds (Anderson 2013).
 There appears to be a lack of genetic variation within the species, which while uncommon, is not unique (Fuchs et al. 2014).